DorianDepriester/Elasticipy/JOSS/paper.md

   - a collection of built-in methods to easily and efficiently perform fundamental operations on tensors (rotations [@meanElastic], products, invariants, statistical analysis etc.);

-  - averaging techniques (e.g. Voigt--Reuss--Hill [@hill]) for textured and non-textured polycrystalline aggregates.
+  - averaging techniques, such as Voigt--Reuss--Hill [@hill], for textured and non-textured polycrystalline aggregates.

 In order to evidence some of these features, \autoref{fig:Young}.a) illustrates the directional Young modulus of copper (Cu) single crystal as a 3D surface, whereas \autoref{fig:Young}.b) shows the same values as a pole figure (Lambert